 We will acknowledge your complaint within three working days of receiving it.

-For Level 1 complaints, we will aim to send you a detailed response within 10 working days.
+We aim to send you a detailed response within 10 working days.

-For Level 2 complaints, we will aim to send you a detailed response within 15 working days.
+We aim to send you a detailed response within 15 working days.

 If there is a delay, for example where the matter is complicated, we will send you a progress report and say when we expect to be able to respond.

 What do I do if I am still unhappy?

 If you remain unhappy after completing Level 2 of Waverley's complaints procedure, you can take your complaint to an ombudsman.